dgudenkov-foreign-languages-homework/homework/homework-194/page.md

     - their music labels
     - musicians who are starting to make their name
     - playing live
-    - quality, popularity and value
+    - price, choice and convenience
     - big names
     - they are too expencive